tomli380576/VerkadaChallenge-angular/README.md

 Run `ng serve --open` for a dev server.

-Still working on a 3d version of this in React...
+Still working on a 3d version of this in React: https://github.com/tomli380576/verkada-challenge-3d